grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 This document describes a mechanism for performing post-handshake certificate-based authentication in Transport Layer Security (TLS) versions 1.3 and later.
-This includes both spontaneous and elicited authentication of both client and server.
+This includes both spontaneous and solicited authentication of both client and server.

 --- middle